It might be a good idea to familiarize yourself with some of the more common New Zealand slang words before making a trip down under.

 9: Piece of piss – “building that shed was a piece of piss”

 The kiwis like the word piss.
+They use it a lot.
 In this sense, it means building that shed was easy.
 Not a challenge.

 10: Piss up – “Let’s have a piss up!”

 11: Case/bottle of piss – “Pick up a case of piss from the store”

 12: Taking the piss – “Can you drive me to the wop – wops?”
 “Oh mate!
 You’re taking the piss.”